paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-057-plant-variety-protection.md

 ## § 2401.
 Definitions and rules of construction
 **(a) Definitions** As used in this chapter:

+(1) **Asexually reproduced** — The term “asexually reproduced” means produced by a method of plant propagation using vegetative material (other than seed) from a single parent, including cuttings, grafting, tissue culture, and propagation by root division.

-(1) **Basic seed** — The term “basic seed” means the seed planted to produce certified or commercial seed.
+(2) **Basic seed** — The term “basic seed” means the seed planted to produce certified or commercial seed.

-(2) **Breeder** — The term “breeder” means the person who directs the final breeding creating a variety or who discovers and develops a variety.
+(3) **Breeder** — The term “breeder” means the person who directs the final breeding creating a variety or who discovers and develops a variety.
 If the actions are conducted by an agent on behalf of a principal, the principal, rather than the agent, shall be considered the breeder.
 The term does not include a person who redevelops or rediscovers a variety the existence of which is publicly known or a matter of common knowledge.

-(3) **Essentially derived variety**
+(4) **Essentially derived variety**

   (A) *In general* — The term “essentially derived variety” means a variety that—